cs50/labs/hello/README.md

 # Hello

-Hello, indeed!
+Hello, world!
 At right, in the *text editor*, is the very first program we wrote in C, in a file called `hello.c`.

 Click the folder icon, and you'll see that `hello.c` is the only file that's present at the moment.
 Per the mention of `/root/sandbox` below that icon, `hello.c` happens to be in a folder (otherwise known as a *directory*) called `sandbox`, which itself is in another folder called `root`.
 Click the folder icon again to hide all those details.